TioRuben/os-enlarger-firmware/README.md

    idf.py build flash monitor
    ```

-## Usage
-- Once flashed and running, the firmware advertises as "OS ENLARGER 📷".
-- Connect using [https://v0-darkroom-enlarger-controller.vercel.app/](https://v0-darkroom-enlarger-controller.vercel.app/) or any BLE scanning tool or mobile app.
-- Write a 4-byte RGBW value to the characteristic to update the LED colors.

 ## License
-This project is released under the Unlicense OR CC0-1.0.
+This project is released under MIT license.

+## AI
+This project has been entirely developed with Copilot and OpenAI o3-mini model, starting with the ESP-IDF GATTS Server example.